 Why Read 20?

-There’s a LOT of research on this and it’s clear: if you read to a child at least 20 minutes a day three times a week from a very early age, he’ll:
+There’s a LOT of research on this and it’s clear: if you read to a child at least 20 minutes a day, at least three times a week from a very early age, they will:

 - Be ready for school1